-Salzburg, with its postcard-perfect backdrop of countryside, quaint city skyline and thrilling maze of hidden cobbled backstreets, surely is among the most romantic places to visit in Europe, let alone Austria.
+Salzburg, with its postcard-perfect backdrop of the countryside, quaint city skyline and thrilling maze of hidden cobbled backstreets, is among the most romantic places to visit in Europe, let alone Austria.

-Salzburg was one of many locations that caught our eye when carefully selecting our ideal honeymoon destination last Christmas.
-We craved somewhere unique, special, romantic, and it wasn’t long before we had our hearts intertwined around Austria – Salzburg in particular.
+Salzburg was one of many locations that caught our eye when carefully selected our ideal honeymoon destination last Christmas.
+We craved somewhere unique, memorable, romantic, and it wasn’t long before we had our hearts intertwined around Austria – and Salzburg in particular.

 Breath-taking and sophisticated

 Moreover, the exceptional split landscape that Salzburg delicately beholds shapes and defines its appeal.
-I adored the diversity that the little city showcased, catapulting almost mythical scenery into my mind’s eye wherever I stood.
-From the staggering mountains smuggling the city overhead, to the gentle lull of the river running through, Salzburg left me spellbound.
+I adored the diversity of the little city, catapulting almost mythical scenery into my mind’s eye wherever I stood.
+From the staggering mountains smuggling the city overhead to the gentle lull of the river running through, Salzburg left me spellbound.

 < Click on the image to enlarge >